Elefsina: Ancient

 Eleusis was a deme of ancient Attica, belonging to the phyle Hippothoöntis.
 It owed its celebrity to its being the chief seat of the worship of Demeter and Persephone, and to the mysteries celebrated in honour of these goddesses, which were called the Eleusinia, and continued to be regarded as the most sacred of all the Grecian mysteries down to the fall of paganism.

 Eleusis stood upon a height at a short distance from the sea, and opposite the island of Salamis.
 Its situation possessed three natural advantages.
 It was on the road from Athens to the Isthmus of Corinth; it was in a very fertile plain; and it was at the head of an extensive bay, formed on three sides by the coast of Attica, and shut in on the south by the island of Salamis.
 The town itself dates from the most ancient times.

 The caves on the coast of Eleusis are home to a mythological place for the Greek world.
 There is a cave said to be the very spot where Persephone was abducted by Hades himself and the cave was considered a gateway to Tartarus.
-At the spot of this abduction was a sanctuary (Ploutonion) dedicated to the Hades and Persephone.
+At the spot of this abduction was a sanctuary (Ploutonion) dedicated to Hades and Persephone.

 The Rharian plain is also mentioned in the Homeric Hymn to Artemis; it appears to have been in the neighbourhood of the city; but its site cannot be determined.